-Within our Design for Learning Series, our team explores topics pertinent to teaching and learning within the College of Letters & Science.
+Within our Design for Learning Article Series, our team explores topics pertinent to teaching and learning within the College of Letters & Science.

 We choose topics based on input from the L&S community, trends we observe in our work with L&S instructors, and current news and events.